 01 of 04

-A Weekend Getaway South of Miami: The Florida Keys
+A Weekend Getaway West of Miami: The Florida Keys

 Although it may seem as if half the East Coast heads down to Miami for a getaway when winter's chill descends, couples who live there still need to escape the area for a romantic weekend once in a while.